In this article:

 The thresholds, dates, and rules around QSBS might be subject to change due to legislative action.
 Despite these limitations and thresholds, shareholders can claim the entire amount of eligible gains in one year, or spread it out over multiple years.
 If a shareholder works for multiple companies that qualify for the benefit, they can independently claim the tax benefit for each.

 Get expert guidance on QSBS

 Can I lose my QSBS stock?

-- The company’s current QSB status (or lack thereof).
+The company’s current QSB status (or lack thereof).

 QSBS tax treatment and location eligibility

 Since QSBS is an amendment to the U.S. tax code, only employees who are U.S. taxpayers can take advantage of this benefit.
 And while many state jurisdictions conform to the federal tax code for state taxes, some states do not.

 As of today, if you (the shareholder of company stock) are a resident in one of the following states or territories, you are not eligible for the QSBS tax exclusion at the state level: